-Narcotics Anonymous World Services PO Box 9999 Van Nuys, CA 91409 or email to worldboard@na.org
+Narcotics Anonymous World Services

+PO Box 9999

+Van Nuys, CA 91409 or email to worldboard@na.org
-For use by any member, group, board, or or service committee

-DATE:

-SUBMITTED BY:

-CONTACT NAME: CONTACT INFO: PHONE:

-EMAIL:

-ADDRESS:

-PROJECT OR IDEA IS (check one):

-☐ Printed Material ☐ Audio/Visual

-□ New ☐ Revision to existing material

-PROJECT IS FOR USE BY (check one):

-☐ Groups

-☐ Service Committees ☐ Outside the Fellowship

-NAME OF PROJECT OR IDEA:

-DESCRIPTION OF PROJECT OR IDEA:

-WHY IS THIS PRODUCT NEEDED:

-WHAT IS THIS MEANT TO ACCOMPLISH:
+For use by any member, group, board, or service committee DATE: SUBMITTED BY: CONTACT NAME: CONTACT INFO: PHONE: PROJECT OR IDEA IS (check one): □ Printed Material □ Audio/Visual □ Revision to existing material □ New PROJECT IS FOR USE BY (check one): □ Groups ☐ Outside the Fellowship ☐ Service Committees NAME OF PROJECT OR IDEA: DESCRIPTION OF PROJECT OR IDEA: WHY IS THIS PRODUCT NEEDED: WHAT IS THIS MEANT TO ACCOMPLISH:

-Please attach any background information that would assist the World Board in their consideration of this idea.
+Please attach any background information that would assist the World Board in their consideration of this idea

-WORLD SERVICE PARTICIPATION REQUEST FORM
+WORLD SERVICE PARTICIPATION REQUEST FORM 2018-2020 CONFERENCE CYCLE

 This form must be completed and submitted when requesting NA World Services participation at an event.
 Once completed, it can be emailed to Elaine@na.org, faxed to 818.700.0700, or mailed to NAWS, attn: Elaine Wickham.
 Make your requests as early as possible to allow for adequate planning.
-Participation request submission deadlines for the 2016-2018 conference cycle are 15 November for January-March events, 15 February for April-June events, 15 May for July-September events, and 15 August for October-December events.
-(To help us plan effectively and keep travel cost-effective, we ask that requests be make at least 60 days before each quarter if possible.)
+Participation request submission deadlines for the 2018-2020 conference cycle are at a minimum 15 November for January-March events, 15 February for April-June events, 15 May for July-September events, and 15 August for October-December events.
+(To help us plan effectively and keep travel cost-effective, we ask that requests be made at least 60 days before each quarter if possible.)

-VENT INFORMATION
+ENI INFORMATION

-Name of event (full name and acro onym):
+Name of event (full name and acronym):

-ence Agenda Report workshop, PR workshop, regional assembly)
+Type of event: (i.e. zonal forum, Conference Agenda Report workshop, PR workshop, regional assembly)

+Dates and times of event:

 Location of event: Phone:

 Language of the event:

 Estimated number of attendees: From where?

-Contact person name: (for ongoing c communication in planning)
+Contact person name: (for ongoing communication in planning)

-Email address: Phone:
+Email address:Phone:

 Secondary contact person name:

-Email address: Phone: